A story by Edinburgh Leisure

 How Edinburgh Leisure has benefitted from the funding

-Carers of 20 disabled children and young people will have had time to do things for themselves away from their caring role.
+Carers of 20 disabled children and young people will have had the opportunity to do things for themselves away from their caring routine

-Carers of 20 disabled children and young people will have 3.5 hours respite every second Saturday.
+Carers of 20 disabled children and young people will have had the opportunity to have 3.5 hours respite every second Saturday

 Additional project outcome